DrAlzahraniProjects/csusb_fall2024_cse6550_team3/README.md

    ```
    docker build -t team3-app . --build-arg MISTRAL=
    ```

-5. Steps to delete the previous image
+5. Preliminary steps: make sure to execute all three steps given below to delete previous image

    To see all the running containers in your machine:
 ```